Akarsh3053/PixelMage/README.md

 npm run dev
 ```

-### If everything goes well, the app will be runing at:
+### If everything goes well, the app will be running at:

 - <a href="http://localhost:3000">http://localhost:3000</a>